 Podolski showed neat feet in the area to set up his countryman but he could not find the finish to match, firing wide of the near post from close range.

-A minute later and the ball was in the back of the net again, this time set up by another substitute 16-year-old Gedion Zelalem
+A minute later and the ball was in the back of the net again though, this time set up by another substitute, 16-year-old Gedion Zelalem.

 The teenager picked out Walcott in the box with a glorious pass allowing the England international, wasteful until that point, to take a touch before dinking the ball over the goalkeeper.

-The chances continue to come with Wilshere and Walcott denied by some good goalkeeping before the hosts managed to grab a consolation.
+The chances continued to come with Wilshere and Walcott denied by some good goalkeeping before the hosts managed to grab a consolation.

 A corner was swung in from the right by Tanko and found Yano in between centre-backs Mertesacker and Sagna, who headed home strongly.